 As a part of this HCC family, it is important that each student live within the parameters set for the student body.
-A student who fails to demonstrate Christian behavior and traits meets with a member of the Administration to discuss inappropriate behavior.
+A student who fails to demonstrate Christian behavior and traits consistent with the Student Character Expectations meets with the Dean/Assistant Dean of Students to discuss inappropriate behavior.
 Such discussions may result in disciplinary actions as necessary.